dipalbhandari/Crew-Scheduler-Android-App/README.md

 Increment 3 Folder

-1. Change in model.
+* Change in model.
-2. System Design Document.
+* System Design Document.

 Increment 4 Folder

-1. "app" folder contains the application source code.
+* "app" folder contains the application source code.
-2. It contain the Object Design Document.
+* It contain the Object Design Document.
+* Requirement 2 folder contains the latest document.
-3. Model folder contain every model used in document.
+* Model folder contain every model used in document.
-4. In source code there's not much implementation but we are almost done with our layouts(UI layout) for the phone application as we planned.
+* In source code there's not much implementation but we are almost done with our layouts(UI layout) for the phone application as we planned.

 Tools - Android studio, Firestore, Google maps API and Firebase Authentication

-Instruction to run the application
+Instructions to run the application
 -------------------

 1. Install Android studio